 This article may contain affiliate links.
 If you purchase through these links, I may earn a small commission at no additional cost to yourself.
 This helps towards the upkeep of this website for which I am grateful.

-Where is Bicol Philippines
+Where is Bicol located in the Philippines

 The Bicol region is based in the southern part of Luzon, the largest island in the Philippine archipelago.